 E)

-1) Patient is encouraged to resume pre-accident activities that involve the affected extremity (eg. writing,
+FUNCTIONAL ACTIVITIES 1) Patient is encouraged to resume pre-accident activities that involve the affected extremity (eg. writing,

 typing, cooking, etc.)

-from Colles’ fractures have been well described in the
+ist for further investigation.
+The complications resulting from Colles’ fractures have been well described in the literature.

 4,5,7,8